A rich and fragrant spiced carrot dessert, popular throughout India.

 - 3 cups carrots grated

 - 2 cardamoms crushed

 - 1/4 sugar

-- In a small saucepan, add the milk and cardamom and bring to a boil.
-Remove from heat, strain to remove the cardamom and set aside.
+- In a small saucepan, heat the milk and cardamom pods.
+Once it comes to a boil, turn off the heat, remove the crushed cardamom pods and set aside.